 - Alzheimer's disease

 - Friedreich's ataxia

 - Spinal muscular atrophy

 A biomarker shows a biological molecule or gene this is used to efficiently and correctly examine pharmacologic responses, pathogenic procedures, and organic procedures.
 Also known as a molecular marker or signature molecule, biomarkers are detected in blood, other body fluids, and tissue.
-The global marketplace for biomarkers is gaining traction from several factors, along with prevalence and prognosis of life-threatening diseases like cancer, cardiovascular diseases, neurological disorders, etc., that's, in turn, raising the attention and growing the call for early prognosis, reducing value of medical trials in numerous emerging economies, growing investment in studies and improvement via biotechnology and pharmaceutical companies, and new initiatives approximately biomarker research.
+The global marketplace for biomarkers is gaining traction from several factors, along with the prevalence and prognosis of life-threatening diseases like cancer, cardiovascular diseases, neurological disorders, etc., that's, in turn, raising the attention and growing the call for early prognosis, reducing the value of medical trials in numerous emerging economies, growing investment in studies and improvement via biotechnology and pharmaceutical companies, and new initiatives approximately biomarker research.
 On the other hand, the biomarkers market is facing challenges from high capital investments, the low price-advantage ratio with total investment, and badly suited regulatory and reimbursement systems.